allegro/blog/_posts/2021-04-09-python-logging.md

          }
 ```

 Combined all together, it becomes a big, unreadable blob of code.
-A very simple logic has been
+A very simple piece of logic has been
 spoiled by 3 log entries.

 ```python